SuperIzya/slips/README.md

 ```

 ###### Action
-This is the part of the rule that is being executed with a set of facts that satisfies all the conditions.
+This is the part of the rule that is being executed with a set of values that satisfies all the conditions.
+In action the following results are expected:
+1. changes of the factbase's state.
+Either by adding new facts, deleting existing ones, or changing them (which is done by replacing the old version by a new version)
+1. changes to the state of the outside world by having some effect executed (writing to DB, printing on screen, etc.)

+Although action is a monadic type and can be combined as thus, the result of the action in the rule is always `Unit`,
+since the result of the action inside of the rule is totally meaningless otherwise.